Information and advice for City College students and staff

 What happens if I have to self-isolate?

 It is very important you do not come into college if you have to self-isolate.
-You will be able to keep up with your coursework using Citybit, our digital learning system.
-Your teacher will introduce you to this at the start of your course.
+You will be able to keep up with your coursework using Citybit, our online learning system.

-Yes.
-Our library and Learning Resource Centre areas will be open, with additional health and safety measures in place.
-We will be limiting numbers in some areas to help ensure social distancing can be maintained.
+Our Library and Learning Resource Centre areas are open, with additional health and safety measures in place.